Draktir/Boxel-client/README.md

 What doesn't it do?
 -------------------
-Voice, calling, ringtones and other features from the demos [here](https://verizoncraft.github.io) are left as an exercise the user.
+Voice, calling, ringtones and other features from the demos [here](https://verizoncraft.github.io) are left as an exercise for the user.

 (We used Websockets, WebRTC, and Redis PUB/SUB to add those capabilities)